Computing cross fields -- A PDE approach based on the Ginzburg-Landau theory: A Surprising Result: the Sphere

-As a first example, let us compute the cross field on a unit sphere.
-The sphere has no boundary so we choose randomly one edge of the mesh and fix the cross field for this specific edge.
+Let us compute the crossfield on a unit sphere.
+The sphere has no boundary so we choose randomly one edge of the mesh and fix the crossfield for this specific edge.
 The mesh of the sphere is made of 2960 triangles (see Fig. \ref{fig:sphere1}).
-A value of $\epsilon=0.1$ was chosen for the computation, which corresponds roughly to twice of the mesh size.
-A total of 29 Newton iterations were necessary to converge, by reducing the residual norm to $10^{-12}$.
+A value of $\epsilon=0.1$ was chosen for the computation.
+A total of $29$ Newton iterations were necessary to converge, by reducing the residual norm to $10^{-12}$.

 The location of the $8$ critical points is indeed not what we expected: our initial intuition was that critical points would be located at the corners of an inscribed cube of side $1/\sqrt{3}$.
 In all our computations i.e. while changing the mesh and $\epsilon$, critical points are located on two squares of side $1/\sqrt{3}$, those two squares being tilded by $45$ degrees around their common axe (see Fig. \ref{fig:sphere1}).
 Equilateral triangle patterns are formed between critical points that belong to both squares.
 In reality, our solution is the right solution.
-In the asymptotic regime, the location ${\mathbf x}_i$ of the $8$ critical points tends to minimize $-\sum_{i} \sum_{i\neq j} \log |{\mathbf x}_i - {\mathbf x}_j|$ (see Equations \eqref{eq:asygl} and \eqref{eq:W}).
-We have thus computed $-\sum_{i} \sum_{i\neq j} \log |{\mathbf x}_i - {\mathbf x}_j|$ for tilting angles ranging from $0$ to $\pi/2$.
+In the asymptotic regime, the location ${\mathbf x}_i^c$ of the $8$ critical points tends to minimize $-\sum_{i} \sum_{i\neq j} \log |{\mathbf x}_i^c - {\mathbf x}_j^c|$ (see Equations \eqref{eq:asygl} and \eqref{eq:W}).
+We have thus computed $-\sum_{i} \sum_{i\neq j} \log |{\mathbf x}_i^c - {\mathbf x}_j^c|$ for tilting angles ranging from $0$ to $\pi/2$.
 Fig. \ref{fig:sphere2} shows clearly that the minimum of the energy corresponds to an angle of $\pi/4$, which is exactly what is found by the finite element formulation.

-Fig. \ref{fig:sphere3} shows the cross field as well as the separatrices.
+Fig. \ref{fig:sphere3} shows the crossfield as well as the separatrices.
 The separatrices were computed ``by hand''.

-The solution that has been found is related to what is called the Whyte's problem \cite{saff1997distributing,dragnev2002separation} that consists of finding $N$ points on the sphere which positions maximizes the product of their distances.
-The critical points are called {\it logarithmic extreme points} or {\it elliptic Fekete points} \cite{fekete1923verteilung}.
+The solution that has been found is related to what is called the Whyte's problem (cf. \cite{saff1997distributing,dragnev2002separation}) that consists of finding $N$ points on the sphere which positions maximize the product of their distances.
+The critical points are called \emph{logarithmic extreme points} or {\textit elliptic Fekete points} (see \cite{fekete1923verteilung}).

 The specific configuration that corresponds to $N=8$ is called an anticube (or square antiprism) and is exactly the one that was found numerically.